MaxBittker/count-imports/README.md

 # count-imports
-what modules are imported the most in your webpack project?
+what modules are imported the most in your webpack build?

 `webpack --json > compilation-stats.json && node count.js`